japgolly/scalajs-react/README.md

   - Allows possibility of even more children type-safety such as requiring exactly one child.
   - Input can be transformed.
   - Output can be transformed.
+  - Additional raw React props fields can be configured.

 - More transparency.
-No more magic.
+No more hidden magic.
   - A separate `.raw` package that contains the React JS facade (without any Scala niceness).
   - All components expose their raw JS types.
   - All Scala components expose their underlying JS components.